 To provide the people who live, work, learn and play in and around Boulder, Colorado, with high-quality, trustworthy, local-first reporting and essential information to make sense of issues and events happening around them, navigate their lives and build community.

-The Google News Initiative’s Local Experiments Project, which seeks to support innovative new models for journalism, provided our initial funding and is providing technical and product expertise.
-This support will last up to two years.
-GNI has zero involvement or influence in any of our editorial decisions.
-Neither will any of our funders.
+The Google News Initiative’s Local Experiments Project, which seeks to support innovative new models for journalism, provided our initial funding as well as technical and product expertise.
+This support lasted until August 2023.
+GNI had zero involvement or influence in any of our editorial decisions.
+Neither do any of our past or existing funders.
 (Read more about our editorial and transparency policies.)
-We’re also part of Village Media’s Publisher Services Program, which provides audience growth services.
+We are also part of Village Media’s Publisher Services Program, which provides audience growth services.

 Boulder Reporting Lab is a 501(c)(3) nonprofit news organization.
 Our tax identification number is 87-1232586.
 All donations received by readers, donors and sponsors are tax deductible, to the fullest extent allowable by law, retroactive to the date of our incorporation (May 26, 2021).
 One-hundred percent of your donation goes to fund our journalism!

 How it works

 We publish in-depth stories and news coverage, along with an a.m. newsletter that seeks to keep you informed and connected on issues you care most about.
 (Learn about our priority coverage areas.)
 All you have to do is:

 Bookmark our website.
 Our original reporting and storytelling is published here first.
 You’ll find exclusive stories and news briefs.

 - BRL Today.
 A tidy a.m. newsletter of the most compelling stories, information and events to keep you informed locally, delivered (to start) three mornings a week.

 - BRL Weekly A weekly newsletter of all the original stories we publish during the week, delivered every Saturday.
 (Coming soon!)